 - the goods’ commodity code - also called Tariff heading, Tariff code, classification code or harmonisation code

-- the customs procedure code (CPC) - which determines how customs treat your entry - see exporting goods to a third country outside the EU
+- the customs procedure code (CPC) - which determines how customs treat your entry

-The SAD breaks down into 54 boxes and the full version comes in eight parts for use at different points in the trading process.
+The SAD breaks down into 54 boxes and the full version comes in 8 parts for use at different points in the trading process.
 Parts 2 and 3 are for export, parts 6, 7 and 8 are for import, and parts 1, 4 and 5 are for transit.
 Traders should use Volume 3 of the Tariff to complete the required boxes.

-Most traders now submit their SAD online although when systems are down it can still be submitted on paper.
+Most traders now submit their SAD online, although when systems are down it can still be submitted on paper.
 You can buy software from freight software suppliers that is designed to simplify submitting electronic declarations.
 As changes to the SAD are often given through software updates the software you use to connect to the Customs Handling of Import and Export Freight (CHIEF) system may require amending or updating - your freight software supplier should ensure SAD information is updated and compatible.

 Using the Single Administrative Document for imports and exports